-MAP's expedited review focused on opportunities to strengthen the Child Core Set by recommending measures to fill critical gap areas.
-Prior to MAP's opportunity to provide input on the Child Core Set, the Subcommittee of the National Advisory Council on Healthcare Research and Quality (SNAC) convened by AHRQ reviewed the measures to determine which should be retired from the set.27 CMS acted on the SNAC's 2013 recommendations and removed three measures from the set in its January 2014 update: pharyngitis testing, annual HbA1c testing, and the asthma ED measure.
+The focus for MAP's expedited review was to identify opportunities to strengthen the Child Core Set by recommending measures to fill critical gap areas.
+Prior to MAP's opportunity to provide input on the Child Core Set, the Subcommittee of the National Advisory Council on Healthcare Research and Quality (SNAC) convened by the Agency for Healthcare Research and Quality (AHRQ) reviewed the measures to determine which should be retired from the set.24 CMS acted on the SNAC's 2013 recommendations and removed three measures from the set in its January 2014 update: pharyngitis testing, annual HbA1c testing, and the asthma ED measure.
 The removal of these measures created capacity for a small number of new measures to be added in the next annual update, scheduled to occur by January 2015.